Hydrospheredata/hydro-serving/docs/src/main/tut/how-to/invoke-applications.md

 You can reach your application with an HTTP-request.
 Send a `POST` request to `http://<host>/gateway/applications/{applicationName}/{applicationSignature}`.

-Note, when you create a `pipeline` application, ML Lambda internally infers a contract.
+Note, when you create a `pipeline` application, Serving internally infers a contract.
 It performs validation that every stage is compatible with it's siblings, and creates a contract with the same signature name, as the application name. `singular` applications by default use their explicitly defined signatures.

 ### gRPC API call